 Because while this Mexican Rice Skillet is the perfect way to celebrate Cinco de Mayo tonight … you’ll love how quick and easy it is, and your whole family will love how delicious it is … so you’ll no doubt want to keep this recipe in your back pocket year-round!

-It’s got all the yummy flavors of taco night, in one easy skillet dinner that’s ready in just 30 minutes (with mostly hands-off cooking time)!
+It’s got all the yummy flavors of taco night, in one easy skillet dinner that’s ready in just over 30 minutes (with mostly hands-off cooking time)!
 And with a few nutritional upgrades and simple tips, you can make this even faster, even easier, and healthy, too!

 Extra-Lean Meat – Be sure to choose extra-lean ground meat for this recipe.
 We typically use ground beef, but you can substitute ground turkey if you prefer.
 For ground beef, at a minimum, we suggest selecting 90% lean, but we almost always use 93% or even 96% when we can find them (our local stores sometimes vary in exactly what they carry).
 Don’t automatically assume that choosing ground turkey will make this recipe lower in fat.
 Depending on the exact blend, ground turkey can actually be higher in total fat than very lean ground beef.
 Just check the nutrition labels to be sure.